itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	}

 ### Summary and outlook
 In this post we saw how to realize boilerplates in the Xtext grammar and allow the usage of free text combined with references to entities in these boilerplates.
-The resulting language controls the use of natural language by defining a grammatical sentence structure and allows the user a convenient use of strings as references.
+The resulting language controls the use of natural language by defining a grammatical sentence structure and allows the user to document requirements in a standardized, convenient and readable way.

-In the next post we will see how to validate the free text parts of the boilerplates using NLP methods and how to integrate the related libraries in Xtext.
+In the next post we will see how to further control the usage of natural language specially in the free text parts of the boilerplates.
+According to figure 1, we will make sure that each requirement contains a free text phrase which describes a process or `Function` of the system and at least one involved `DomainObject`.
+Since functions can be described by verbs and domain objects by nouns, we gone use NLP techniques to ensure that each boilerplate contains exactly one `Function` and at least one `DomainObject`.
+Therefore, we will integrate a external library and define validation rules based on the Xtext validation API.

-##Part 2: Natural language validation
+## Part 2: Controlled use of natural language
+In the first part of this series we defined a Xtext grammar based on boilerplates in order to control the use of natural language and in order to  create acceptable requirements as they are written.

+Another approach to improve the quality of textual requirements is the use of Natural Language Processing (NLP) techniques to check their quality in terms of grammar and vocabulary after they have been written.
+NLP techniques related to this work are Part-Of-Speech (POS) tagging which categorizes the tokens of a sentence into different types like verbs or nouns and stemming which finds the root (stem) of a word for inflected forms, for example the singular for a plural word.

+According to our grammar, we will use these techniques to ensure that each `RequirementEnd` contains exactly one verb representing a `Function` and at least one object which represents an `DomianObject` in our `Glossary`.

+### POS-Tagging

+### Model transformation

+### Integrate external libraries

+### Defining validation rules

-##Part 3: Extracting and creating glossary entries
+## Part 3: Extracting and creating glossary entries

 <!--